A new generation of wearables is here to help tackle problem drinking.

 While most consumed alcohol is processed within the body, some ethanol molecules escape through the skin.
 The device is able to read this signal and via BACtrack’s proprietary algorithms convert it into an estimated Blood Alcohol Content (BAC) reading.

 Samples can be taken as frequently as every second and be sent from the wrist device to a smartphone, smartwatch or a cloud server.
 As it takes about 45 minutes for alcohol to be transmitted through the skin, you don’t really get real-time tracking.
 Which means that it can’t be used as a substitute for breathalysers or blood tests conducted by law enforcement.
-Instead the device is meant to detect and record a person’s recent history of drinking habits.
+Instead the device is meant to detect and record a person’s recent history of drinking habits and help in monitoring alcohol intake.

 Although you can’t wrap them around your wrist, BACtrack also sells a host of standalone gadgets that work with a smartphone and some even with the Apple Watch.
 These are available right now on Amazon*.

 The story gets a bit complicated here.
 Ion is a device that started out on Indiegogo.
 At the time it was called PROOF.
-The company ran a successful crowdfunding campaign 2 years ago which managed to raise some $50,000 to make the thing a reality.
-Earlier this year, however, it decided to refund the backers.
+The company ran a successful crowdfunding campaign a few years ago which managed to raise some $50,000.
+Last year, however, it decided to refund the backers.
 But what’s popped up on its website soon after is another device called Ion.

 Although this device resembles a Fitbit or Garmin fitness tracker, don’t expect a step, calorie or distance count.
 Ion tracks your BAC levels through your skin, and nothing else.